Taxis of India: Taxicabs in Mumbai

 Taxicabs arrived in 1911 to complement horse wagons.
 The black and yellow Fiat taxis in Mumbai, are integral part of the city's heritage and have been depicted in numerous Bollywood movies.
 These metered taxis ply throughout Mumbai and have monopoly from Bandra to Churchgate on the Western line and Sion to Chatrapati Shivaji Terminus on the Central line.
 Beyond Sion and Bandra auto rickshaws are not allowed and one has to hire a taxi.
 However, between Sion to Thane and Bandra to Bhayandar, Taxis and autorickshaws ply.
 A mechanical meter decides the fare and is proportional to the distance traveled.
 There are an estimated 86,000 taxicabs in Mumbai, of which 67,000 are Aggregator cabs and 19,000 are Black Yellows.
-Cars used for taxis include Maruti Esteem, Tata Indigo, Mahindra Logan, Hyundai Santro, Toyota Innova, Toyota Corolla Altis, Maruti Wagon R and Maruti Versa.
+Cars used for taxis include Maruti Ertiga, Tata Indigo, Mahindra Logan, Hyundai Santro, Toyota Innova, Toyota Corolla Altis, Maruti Wagon R and Maruti Suzuki Dzire.

 Recently, the police revealed that; it is required by law that the driver of an unengaged taxi take you to where you want to go, distance and time regardless.
 If the driver does not comply, one simply needs to call the police (dial 100) and mention the taxi's license number and the driver's name.
 The act of calling the police on your cell phone usually makes the driver comply with your request to be taken to your destination.

 The city of Mumbai was first city in India, to have an "in-taxi" magazine, titled MumBaee, which is issued to taxis which are part of the Mumbai Taximen's Union.
 The magazine debuted on July 13, 2009.

 In 2012, it was reported that the city was facing a shortage of taxis.